Editorial calendars, also known as content calendars, are one of those marketing tools many businesses know they should look into, but never do.

 Of course, all of these helpful features come at a hefty price tag, paid for on a tiered monthly basis.
 But if you can afford it, and require a more integrated and advanced approach to your editorial calendar, it may just be worth the investment.

-3. 3 Tips to Make the Most of Your Content Calendar
+3 Tips to Make the Most of Your Editorial Calendar

-So now that you have chosen the right calendar for your business – whichever it may be – there are a couple of steps you should take in order to make the most of your calendar.
+So now that you’ve chosen the right calendar for your business—whichever it may be—there are a couple of steps you should take in order to make the most of your calendar.

-Sure, you could just start using it – but you’ll be missing out on the opportunity to develop a better understanding of what your content needs are.
-With this better understanding, you will have the knowledge of how to more effectively engages your audience, and in turn,
+Sure, you could just start using it—but you’ll miss out on the opportunity to develop a better understanding of what your content needs are.

 One of the most effective ways to identify who your target customer is to make comprehensive user personas.
 As our step-by-step user persona guide shows, user personas are used by businesses to paint a more comprehensive picture of their target customers.

 Once you know who your target customer is, you can start writing with their needs and interests in mind.
-Instead of just guessing what they would enjoy reading, you will have the data to establish a content strategy based on both research and reason.
+Instead of just guessing what they would enjoy reading, you’ll have the data to establish a content strategy based on both research and reason.

-Popular blogs and other means of content creation doesn’t just become popular by accident.
+Popular blogs and other means of content creation don’t just become popular by accident.
 The companies behind the world’s most successful pieces of content have a strong understanding of what posts will make their customers tick.
-They can do this because they have an intimate knowledge of their customers – garnered through the information collated via user personas.
+They can do this because they have an intimate knowledge of their customers—garnered through the information collated via user personas.

 A comprehensive content audit is one of the best ways to identify what type of content is working, and what needs fixing.
 Without auditing your content, you won’t have a clear understanding of your particular business’ content needs.